oracle/accelerated-data-science/docs/source/user_guide/jobs/run_python.rst

 By default, :py:class:`~ads.jobs.PythonRuntime` will create a ``code`` directory as the working directory in the job run to store your source code (job artifact), for example ``/home/datascience/decompressed_artifact/code``.

+When the entrypoint is a Jupyter notebook, the working directory for the code running in the notebook will be the directory containing the notebook.

+When the entrypoint is not a notebook, the working directory depends on the source code.

 File Source Code
 ----------------